pinterest/querybook/docs/developer_guide/add_query_result_transform.md

 ## Transform Query Results

 The query results in DataHub can be transformed to provide meaningful statistics or visualization.
 This can be tailored to the needs of the organization through the use of web plugins.
-Common examples include:
+Common use cases include:

 -   Add an external URL to the result cell
 -   Transform the cell into images or videos